-Thanks to the click-to-call feature within Adwords, you can GREATLY improve your quality score using a variety of landing page/web-site techniques, to lower your Cost-per-click.
+Thanks to the click-to-call feature within Google Ads, you can GREATLY improve your quality score using a variety of landing page/web-site techniques, to lower your Cost-per-click.
 In some cases, without ever even needing a landing page!

 Here is an example of what I mean:

-I've used 4 drastically different landing pages, but used the same keywords and ad-copy within Adwords.
+I've used 4 drastically different landing pages, but used the same keywords and ad-copy within Google Ads.

 The Quality score of the landing page/website dramatically influences your costs, and could ultimately prove between a positive and negative ROI.